JChristensen/JC_Button/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl.html>

 ## Introduction
+This is a modified version of Jack Christensen's JC_Button library by Kuantronic.
+It adds the functionality to detect mutliple presses on a single button.
+The Arduino can do certain tasks based on the amount of time that button is pressed quickly.

+The rest of the README contains the original content plus the info needed to use the muli-press functionality.

 The Button library is for debouncing and reading momentary contact switches like tactile button switches.
 "Long presses" of arbitrary length can be detected.
 Works well in state machine constructs.
 Use the read() function to read each button in the main loop, which should execute as fast as possible.

 The simplest way to use a button with an AVR microcontroller is to wire the button between a GPIO pin and ground, and turn on the AVR internal pullup resistor.
 The Button class constructor takes four arguments, but three have default values that work for a button wired in this manner.